 - High Powered Blender

-- 2 cups Cooked white potato – peeled, microwaved, boiled or steamed
+- 2 cups Cooked potatoes (peeled or unpeeled) OR butternut squash – peeled, microwaved, boiled or steamed

 - 1 cup Cooked carrots – peeled – microwaved, boiled or steamed